Home > Library > Research Methodology > Discourse Analysis – A Definitive Guide With Steps & Types

 After formulating a research question, you can review the literature and find out the details about the source material, such as:

-• Who is the author?
+1. Who is the author?

-• What’s the name of the publication?
+3. What is the name of the publication?

-• What language is used?
+5. What language is used?

 These questions enable you to construct a strong evidence-based theory about your study.

-Example: While investigating the history and origin of a particular religion.
+While investigating the history and origin of a particular religion.
 You also have to research the political events, culture, language of the people, and their association with society.

-Generally, details about the publication and production of the material are available in the about section on their online websites.
+Generally, details about the publication and production of the material are available in the About section on their online websites.
 If you don’t find the relevant information online, don’t hesitate to contact the editor or publication via email, phone calls, etc.

 Step 3: Analyse the Content

-• Sentence structure
+• Argument structure

-• The role of the introduction and conclusion of the material
+• Role of introduction and conclusion

-• Patterns and themes
+• Context and themes

-• Discursive statements (arguments, perspective, thoughts of the writer/speaker
+• Discursive statements

-• Literary figures (idioms, similes, metaphors, allegories, proverbs)
+• Literary figures

-Step 4: Interpret the Data
+Step 4: Interpret the Data and Create a Report

 To answer this question, compile all your findings to explain the meaning and context of the discourse.